Philadelphia refinery workers plan for uncertain future after jobs go up in smoke

 Since then, the refinery has struggled, even after reducing its credit obligations through a 2018 bankruptcy process and having slashed worker benefits and pensions.
 Its cash balance had dwindled by 40% to $87.7 million in just three months, leaving it in a precarious position before the fire.

-Still, the decision came as a bitter blow, as previous owner Carlyle Group paid itself out nearly $600 million in dividend-style distributions, many taken through loans against the plant’s assets, since taking over the refinery in 2012.
+Still, the decision came as a bitter blow, as previous owner Carlyle Group (CG.O) paid itself out nearly $600 million in dividend-style distributions, many taken through loans against the plant’s assets, since taking over the refinery in 2012.

 Rich Francis, 28, a gasoline trader at the company, was one of the 150 or so non-union employees fired on Wednesday as the company seeks to shut the refinery.